Checking Temporal Properties of Presburger Counter Systems using Reachability Analysis: Introduction

 \end{itemize}

 The remainder of this paper is organized as follows: In Section~\ref{sec:prelim} we introduce some of the preliminary notions and terminology that underlies our approaches.
-In Sections~\ref{sec:under-approx} and~\ref{sec:over} we describe our under-approximation and over-approximation approaches to answer $\eg$ properties, respectively.
+In Section~\ref{sec:until} we present our approach to answer until properties.
+In Section~\ref{sec:global}, we summarize the results from our previous work~\cite{kvasantafme2014} along with some extensions to handle global properties.
+We discuss the correctness and termination of the routines that handle global properties in Section~\ref{sec:global-correctness} and Section~\ref{sec:termination}.
 In Section~\ref{sec:algo} we discuss our inductive algorithm for answering CTL properties.
 Section~\ref{ssec:implementation} contains the discussion on our implementation and experimental results, while Section~\ref{sec:related_work} discusses related work.
-We formally state and prove the theoretical claims of our Algorithms in Appendix~\ref{ssec:under-approx-thms-proof} and \ref{sec:over_approx_correctness-proof}.
+We formally state and prove the theoretical claims of our Algorithms in Appendix~\ref{app:proofs}.